alphagov/whitehall/docs/adr/0003-introduce-reusable-content-items.md

 5. The user submits the document for review as they usually would.
 The document state is updated to `submitted`.
 6. Once the document has been reviewed, its state is updated to `reviewed`.
 7. The user publishes the document.
 The document state is updated to `published` and the `published_at` column is set on the related version.
-8. The publishing request is sent to Publishing API
+8. The publishing request for the version is sent to Publishing API
 9. When a user wants to create a new version of the document, they click on the `Create new edition` button as usual.
 The document state is set to `draft` and a new record is created in the `versions` table.
 The process continues from step 3 above.

 The flow for reusable content items could be very similar, as they will be able to share much of the behaviour with the document model.